DudeDaCode/easypip/README.md

 3) In the textbox enter your package url (For example :- ```https://git.repo/some_pkg.git``` would install the given package)
 4) Click Link

-Text (Installs From requirements.txt File) :
+Text (Installs From Text File) :

 1) Install All Requirements
 2) Execute the easypip.py File
-3) Make sure your requirements.txt file is in the file's (easypip.py) root directory
+3) Type in the full directory of your text file
 4) Click Text

+From Archive (Installs From An Archive) :

+1) Install All Requirements
+2) Execute the easypip.py File
+3) Type in the full directory of your archive
+4) Click From Archive

+From Source (Installs From Source) :

+1) Install All Requirements
+2) Execute the easypip.py File
+3) Type in the full directory of your source folder
+4) Click From Source

 **REQUIREMENTS**